haidenmichel/TeleportGame/README.md

 You can visit Teleport Game here, but the open source version will be using the new system used in Teleport Game 2, the sequel. - https://roblox.com/games/6300537258/
 You can try the sequel here:
 https://roblox.com/games/6487850208/
 The original game Teleport Game has some depricated functions that Teleport Game 2 fixes.
 Teleport Game 2 features a new scripted system that is faster and more efficent.
+We adopted to new technology such as Attributes and TeleportAsync
 I am currently working on a trailer for Teleport Game 2.
 Teleport Game 2 gets an update every Sunday.
 If the update doesn't come out I will notify you on my Twitter - https://twitter.com/ModulePiggy Currently, I work for WEstudios as the Co-Owner and Builder.
 You can join Cried to know about my main games and projects.